MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-manage.md

 ## Cortana settings
 You can enable Cortana for _Voice Activation_ or _Push to talk_ using PowerShell for all devices in your organization, or for each device separately.

-See [Microsoft Teams Rooms on Windows](../cortana-in-teams.md) in the "Cortana voice assitance in Teams" article.
+See [Microsoft Teams Rooms on Windows](../cortana-in-teams.md) in the "Cortana voice assistance in Teams" article.

 ### Device restart options